E-Bike Operator Critically Injured In Hackensack Crash

 Members of the Hackensack Police Traffic Bureau are investigating the crash.

-ANYONE who might have witnessed it or has information that could help them in this case is asked to contact them at (201) 646-7735.
+ANYONE who might have witnessed it or has information that could help them in this case is asked to call (201) 646-7735.
 Or email: traffic@hackensackpd.org.